nichannah/ocean-nudge/docs/NEMO_GODAS_pentad.md

 ## Step 5.

 Configure the model to use the newly created nudging file.
 This similar as for monthly data ([see here](../README.md)), with the following differences:
-    - since the nudging source file contains one month it needs to end with _m01.nc, for example 1_data_1m_potential_temperature_nomask_m01.nc and 1_data_1m_salinity_nomask_m01.nc
+    * since the nudging source file contains one month it needs to end with _m01.nc, for example 1_data_1m_potential_temperature_nomask_m01.nc and 1_data_1m_salinity_nomask_m01.nc
-    - the files now contain 5 daily rather than monthly data, so the frequency column below must be changed.
+    * the files now contain 5 daily rather than monthly data, so the frequency column below must be changed as well as the 'yearly/monthly' column.

 ```{fortran}
 &namrun        !   parameters of the run
 !-----------------------------------------------------------------------